Death in Spring

-Death in Spring is a novel by Catalan author Mercè Rodoreda.
+Death in Spring is an unfinished novel by Catalan author Mercè Rodoreda.
 It was first published in Catalan as La mort i la primavera in 1986.
 It was released in English in 2009 by Open Letter Books, translated by Martha Tennent.
 It was rereleased by Penguin European Writers in 2018.
+Rodoreda wrote the work in the early 1960s when she was in exile, and it is thought to be a condemnation of totalitarianism and Rodoreda's experience with nazism during WWII.